awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

    On the confirmation page, review your changes\.

-1. To apply the changes to the maintenance window immediately, select **Apply immediately**\.
+1. To apply the changes to the maintenance window immediately, choose **Apply immediately**\.

 1. Choose **Modify cluster** to save your changes\.